Best Veggie-Packed Chicken Chili Recipe

 This chili has meat, beans and LOTS of veggies so it really is a well-rounded meal in one bowl!
 I used onions, celery, carrots, diced tomatoes and roasted butternut squash to create a chunky textured, healthy chili.

-I used ground chicken because honestly, it’s what I had in the refrigerator 🙂 You could use ground turkey for a very similar flavor or sub ground beef for a richer dish.
+I used ground chicken because honestly, it’s what I had in the refrigerator 🙂 You can use ground turkey for a very similar flavor or sub ground beef for a richer dish.

 As for the beans, I grew up eating chili with pinto beans and I’m sticking to it!
 I love their flavor and texture, especially with the ground meat.